5 Reasons Why Your Startup Needs a UX Designer from Day One

 Creating user or buyer personas is a nice and handy way to develop your product with a specific target audience in mind.
-Summarizing the results of the research, a UX designer will develop several profiles of people who represent your potential customers.
+A UX designer will develop several profiles of people who represent your potential customers.
 These fictional personas help the entire team understand who they create the product for and whom they will sell it to.

 UX designers use research information to fill in several profile sections: